-Broadland North Norfolk Norwich South Norfolk Great Yarmouth Waveney Total OAN 50 70 3 40 66 57
+Norfolk Total OAN 50 70 3 40 66 57

 In view of the special qualities of the Broads there has been a long standing agreement between the BA and their overlapping local councils about the other areas planning to meet any housing needs arising in the BA area.
+It would clearly not be in the best interests of good planning in Norfolk for planning in the Broads area to be driven by a need to meet statistically derived housing targets where this would be incompatible with the protection of the special qualities of the Broads.
 Following various legal cases it has been considered necessary to change this historic approach and for the OAN to be calculated for the BA area.
 However, it would clearly not be in the best interests of good planning in Norfolk for planning in the Broads area to be driven by a need to meet statistically derived housing targets where this would be incompatible with the protection of the special qualities of the Broads.